euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 the left small finger or the tongue.
 Each trial consisted of either an imagined finger- or tongue movement and was recorded for a duration of 3 seconds.
-The recordings in the data set start at 0.5 seconds after the visual cue had ended to avoid visual evoked potentials, being reflected by the data [?].
+The recordings in the data set start at 0.5 seconds after the visual cue had ended to avoid visual evoked potentials, being reflected by the data.
 It is worth noting that the training- and test data were recorded on the same subject but with roughly one week between both recordings.
 The data set consists of 278 trials of training data and 100 trials of test data.
 During the BCI Competition